 Professor Schaefer (B.A. summa cum laude, Bradley University, Ph.D.
-University of Michigan) has taught economic theory and econometrics at Calvin since 1987.
+University of Michigan, M.Div.
+Calvin Theological Seminary) has taught economic theory and econometrics at Calvin since 1987.
 He has directed Calvin's Center for Social Research, the Comenius Scholars program, and semester-abroad programs in Budapest and London.
-He has served as an elder and musician at his church, is Secretary/Treasurer of the Association of Christian Economists, and is managing editor of Faith and Economics.
+He has served as an elder and musician at his church, as Secretary/Treasurer of the Association of Christian Economists, and is Executive Editor of Faith and Economics.

 The Uses and Misuses of Data and Models: The Mathematization of the Human Sciences

 by W. James Bradley, Kurt C. Schaefer

 “Rural Community Characteristics, Economic Hardship, and Peer and Parental Influences in Early Adolescent Alcohol Use” (with Laura De Haan and Tina Boljevac), The Journal of Early Adolescence, 30:5, October 2010, 629-650.

 “Can Price Dispersion Reveal Distance-Related Trade Costs?
 Evidence from the United States” (with Michael Anderson and Stephen L.S.
 Smith), Global Economy Journal, 13(2), 151-173, June 2013.